Skip to main content.

 Sweden

-Shapes that take up the entire box indicate an event of such magnitude or complexity that the other events in that same year hardly matter.
+When an entire year is shaded a single color, it indicates an event of such magnitude or complexity that the other events in that year literally pale in comparison.

 England